These Trendy Names Are More Traditional Than You Think!

-Carter — Occupational surname names are currently experiencing peak popularity, Carter included.
+Occupational baby names are hotter than ever, Carter included.
 While many have only recently crossed over into first name territory, Carter has been a fixture on the US Top 1000 since 1881.
 Carter G. Woodson, born in 1875, was the founder of Black History Month.

-Landon — Landon may be the modern answer to Brandon, but it actually has a longer history than Brandon as a baby name in the US.
+Landon is the modern answer to Brandon, but it actually has a longer history as a baby name in the US.
 Landon ranked in the Top 1000 all the way back in 1882, falling out from 1909–1935 and 1937–1963.
-Brandon first emerged in 1950.
+Meanwhile, Brandon first emerged in 1950.
 Actor Michael Landon helped popularize his adopted surname in the 1970s.

-Luna — The Harry Potter franchise can be credited with renewing interest in Luna, but J.K.
+The Harry Potter franchise can be credited with renewing interest in Luna, but J.K.
 Rowling is far from the first to use the name.
-It hovered around the Top 500 throughout the 1880s, inspired by Roman goddess of the moon.
+It hovered around the Top 500 throughout the 1880s, inspired by the Roman goddess of the moon.

-Nova — Nova feels like a new name by definition, but it was first recorded as baby name in the 1800s.
+Nova feels like a new name by definition, but it was first recorded as a baby name in the 1800s.
 Nova is an astrological term for an exploding star — the term was coined in the 16th century by renowned astronomer Tycho Brahe.

-Weston — Sitting just outside the Top 100, Weston is at an all-time high, but it’s been used as a first name since at least the 1800s.
-Prior to that it was a surname meaning “west town,” which contributed to its popularity as a place name in the UK and North America.
+At Number 95, Weston is at an all-time high, but it’s been used as a first name since at least the 1800s.
+Prior to that, it was a surname meaning “west town,” which contributed to its popularity as a place name in the UK and North America.

 Winter made its first appearance on the Top 1000 in 1978, where it stayed for a mere two years.
 It came to stay in 2012, and since then has climbed to Number 324 (and continues to rise).